Gregor and the Marks of Secret: The Prophecy of Secret

 The prophecy in this book is carved into the walls of an old nursery in the Regalian Palace.
 The Underlanders take it for a popular nursery rhyme of sorts, like Hey Diddle Diddle or Humpty Dumpty.
 Underland children sing and dance to it at parties, as Gregor discovers in the early chapters of the novel.
+Unlike the rest of Sandwich's prophecies, it is not known to be such at the beginning of the book.

-The song's "true" meaning is unknown until the mass death of a group of nibblers, when Boots's dancing mimics the terrifying scene perfectly.
-It was dubbed the "Prophecy of Secret" by Aurora.
+When the characters witness the mass death of a group of nibblers, and Boots' dancing mimics the terrifying scene perfectly, they reevaluate the nursery rhyme as a prophecy.
+They find it describes the extermination of the nibblers, and it is dubbed the "Prophecy of Secret" by Aurora.

-Dancing in the firelight,

-See the queen who conquers night.

-Gold flows from her, hot and bright.

-Meaning: During this part of the children's song, dancers select one girl to be "the queen" and dance in the center of their circle.
-When the quest members assign it a different meaning, they decide this verse talks about a large volcano, and the light it gives off in the dark tunnels.